Poije/ParticleExplorer/README.md

 ## How to Run

 - Open the `.jar` file in the main project folder.
-Or in a command line interface on the project main folder, use the command `java -jar ParticleSimulation.jar`
+Or in a command line interface on the project main folder, use the command `java -jar ParticleExplorer.jar`

 ## How to Use
 ### Switching Between Modes